Ida, Countess von Hahn-Hahn: Writings

 For many years, her novels were the most popular works of fiction in aristocratic circles; many of her later publications, however, passed unnoticed as mere religious manifestoes.
 Ulrich and Gräfin Faustine, both published in 1841, mark the culmination of her power; but Sigismund Forster (1843), Cecil (1844), Sibylle (1846) and Maria Regina (1860) also obtained considerable popularity.
 For several years, the countess continued to produce novels bearing a certain subjective resemblance to those of George Sand, but less hostile to social institutions, and dealing almost exclusively with aristocratic society.

 Her collected works, Gesammelte Werke, with an introduction by Otto von Schaching, were published in two series, 45 volumes in all (Regensburg, 1903–1904).

 Gräfin Faustine

 Gräfin Faustine or Countess Faustine travels to the Orient and ends up in "a cloister to expiate her sins".

 Countess Faustine is a female Don Joan set in a world of adultery.

 Catholic writings

-After converting to Roman Catholic, Hahn-Hahn began writing to encourage conversions to the Catholic Church.
+After converting to Roman Catholicism, Hahn-Hahn began writing to encourage conversions to the Catholic Church.